microfocus-idol/idol-custom-stemming-example/documentation/customstemming.md

         _Do not modify this value in the library_.
     * `->nStemMaxLength` The allocated size of each aszStems[n] (that is, the maximum stem length).
         _Do not modify this value in the library_.
+    * `->anStemFlags` _(API version 2 or later)_ An array of flag words that may be used to return additional information about each stem.
+(This array is the same length as `aszStems`.)
 * `pszErr` Can hold a pointer to an error string on exit.

 The input string `szUnstemmed` is uppercased by the application.
 Terms that contain any numeric or wildcard characters are not stemmed, so these characters should not be expected in the input.

+##### Stem flags

+From API version 2 onwards, the `pResult->anStemFlags` can be used to return additional information about the stemming results.
+Each entry in `anStemFlags` gives information about the corresponding entry in the `aszStems` array.

+* `CONCEPTSTEMMINGRESULT_FLAG_NODEFERREDTRANSLITERATION` If deferred transliteration is active, set this flag to indicate this stem should *not* have transliteration applied by the application.

+Stemming is usually called after any transliteration has been performed, that is, `szUnstemmed` will have been transliterated on entry.
+If the library needs the untransliterated term in order to stem correctly, it can set the `CUSTOMSTEMMING_OPTIONS_DEFERTRANSLITERATION` flag during initialization to indicate `szUnstemmed` should be passed in untransliterated.
+Transliteration (if configured for that language) is then usually applied after stemming, but this can be disabled completely for a particular stem by setting `CONCEPTSTEMMINGRESULT_FLAG_NODEFERREDTRANSLITERATION`.

-Stemming is called after any transliteration has been performed, so `szUnstemmed` will have been transliterated, if transliteration is configured for that language.
-If you need greater control over transliteration, you can disable it in the IDOL configuration and apply your own rules in the stemming library.
+If you need greater control over transliteration, you can disable it completely in the IDOL configuration and apply your own rules in the stemming library.

+Note that stopword filtering is usually applied between transliteration and stemming; if deferred transliteration is active, stopword filtering will be performed on untransliterated terms, so ensure that any custom stoplists have any necessary accented characters present when using this feature.
+(This is already the case for stoplists packaged with IDOL.)

 #### On exit